 “Codeship allowed me to move out of the tech ops implementation and really take the spirit of DevOps.
 My engineers are all responsible for their infrastructure automations, their Codeship compilations and build and step configurations.” said Fisch.

 As new Codeship features continue to roll out, Placester plans to integrate them into their workflows in order to increase awareness and monitoring across their systems.
-The goal is to have a set Continuous Delivery pattern where a release scheduled is not needed any more.
+The goal is to have a set Continuous Delivery pattern where a release schedule is not needed any more.

-Codeship has enabled Placester to speed up their development processes by an order of magnitude compared to their previous Jenkins setup.
+Codeship has enabled Placester to speed up their development processes by an order of magnitude compared to their previous setup.